NucleoidAI/arc/src/instruct_dataset/nucleoid.md

 Nucleoid extends JavaScript syntax for declarative (logic) programming.
 Nucleoid has two modes; declarative and imperative.
 Imperative mode of Nucleoid is same as JavaScript. nuc is programming language of Nucleoid.
+It is recommended to use geometry glossary for variable names.
+Variables name follows Python naming conventions.

 ## Contextuality